2017 NBA playoffs: (1) Boston Celtics vs. (4) Washington Wizards

 This was the fourth playoff meeting between these two teams, with the Celtics winning two of the first three meetings.
-Memorably, during the first quarter of Game 1, Isaiah Thomas was struck in the mouth by the elbow of Otto Porter, immediately knocking out one tooth, and causing further damage to his mouth.
+Memorably, during the first quarter of Game 1, Isaiah Thomas was struck in the mouth by Otto Porter's elbow, immediately knocking out one tooth, and causing further damage.
 As Porter prepared to shoot a pair of free throws, Thomas calmly retrieved and pocketed his fallen tooth, then hit two three-point field goals in the following two minutes, before being pulled from the game for medical attention.
-Thomas went on to play the entire seven-game series, including a 53-point effort to lead his team to an overtime victory in game 2, all while wearing temporary protection in his mouth.
+Thomas went on to play the entire seven-game series, including a 53-point effort to lead his team to an overtime victory in Game 2, all while wearing temporary protection in his mouth.
 He underwent extensive oral surgery after the playoffs to mitigate the damage.

 (2) Cleveland Cavaliers vs. (3) Toronto Raptors

 This was the second playoff meeting between these two teams, with Cleveland winning the first meeting in 2016.